-- There are different types of prescription medicines that help with pain, such as antidepressants for chronic pain and narcotic medicine for severe pain.
-A narcotic is a short-term treatment because it can become addictive if you use it a lot.
+- There are different types of prescription medicines that help with pain, such as antidepressants or anticonvulsants for chronic pain and opioid medicine for severe pain.

-- Other treatments that can help with CFS pain include acupuncture, massage, or yoga.
+- Other treatments that can help with ME/CFS pain include acupuncture, massage, or yoga.

 Do all you can to take charge of your fatigue level.
 Even when you have more energy, keep a low-key pace throughout each day.

 - Adjust your daily schedule to take advantage of times when you have more energy.
 Take rest breaks often.

 - Unless your ME/CFS is severe, you might try a graded exercise program, starting out with gentle and easy movement.
 Start with as little as 1 minute, and slowly add more over days or weeks.
 Studies have shown that a carefully planned graded exercise program may help some people with ME/CFS regain their strength and energy and feel better.footnote 2